harisadnan21/cell-simulations/README.md

 * Neighborhoods can be specified in the configuration file as any combination of neighbors and non-neighbors around a reference cell

-### Impressions

-We were all very relieved to see the simulations finally work, especially WaTor.
-We lacked a bit on the visualization specs, but we ended up improvising.
-However, we were able to generally have a steady progression from beginning to the end, though the way that work was distributed could have been done better.
-This assignment was very interesting and worth the hours spent to decipher the algorithms to make them work.